-The Company evaluated subsequent events from September 30, 2023, the date of these condensed consolidated financial statements, through November 13, 2023, which represents the date the condensed consolidated financial statements were issued, for events requiring adjustment to or disclosure in these condensed consolidated financial statements.
-There are no material events that require adjustment to or disclosure in these condensed consolidated financial statements.
+The Company evaluated subsequent events from September 30, 2023 March 31, 2024, the date of these unaudited condensed consolidated financial statements, through November 13, 2023 May 10, 2024, which represents the date the unaudited condensed consolidated financial statements were issued, for events requiring adjustment to or disclosure in these condensed consolidated financial statements.
+There are no material events that require adjustment to or disclosure in these unaudited condensed consolidated financial statements.